florimondmanca/arel/README.md

 Although the exact instructions to set up hot reload with `arel` depend on the specifics of your ASGI framework, there are three general steps to follow:

-1. Create a `HotReload` ASGI application, passing a directory of files to watch:
+1. Create an `HotReload` instance, passing a directory of files to watch:

    ```python
    import arel